oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Pysam is a python module for reading and manipulating Samfiles.
 It's a lightweight wrapper of the samtools C-API.
 Pysam also includes an interface for tabix.

-**URL**
+**More Information**

 https://github.com/pysam-developers/pysam